brariden/melpa-gpl-snapshot/melpa/packages/rope-read-mode-readme.txt

 *** Action

 When =rope-read-mode= is on you can press
-- =C-g= to interrupt =rope-read-mode= anytime,
+- =C-g= to interrupt =rope-read-mode= anytime
-- =g= to trigger reversing every other line for the currently visible part of the buffer,
+- =q= to quit =rope-read-mode=
-- =r= to go back to the representation of the buffer without reversed lines (keeping =rope-read-mode=),
+- =?= to open the help buffer
-- =d= to reverse every other line starting with the line below the cursor,
+- =r= /redraw standard/ to go back to the representation of the buffer without reversed lines (keeping =rope-read-mode=)
-- =p= to reverse every other line starting with the line below the cursor up to the end of the paragraph (if visible) and move point there.
+- =p= /paragraph/ to reverse every other line starting with the line below the cursor up to the end of the paragraph (if visible) and move point there
-- The next four commands are followed by reversing every other line:
+- The next four commands are each followed by reversing every other line in the visible part.
+The keys are taken the same as in =view-mode=:
-  - =SPC= to scroll a screen down,
+  - =SPC= to scroll a screen down
-  - =<backspace>= or =S-SPC= to scroll a screen up,
+  - =<backspace>= or =S-SPC= to scroll a screen up
-  - =v= or =<return>= to scroll one line down,
+  - =v= or =<return>= to scroll one line down
-  - =V= or =y= to scroll one line up,
+  - =V= or =y= to scroll one line up
-- =?= to open the help buffer,
+- =g= /get the rope-read/ to trigger reversing every other line for the currently visible part of the buffer
-- =q= to quit =rope-read-mode=.
+- =d= /downwards/ to reverse every other line starting with the line below the cursor

 For convenience you can bind command =rope-read-mode= to a key.
 For example to activate or deactivate =rope-read-mode= by pressing scroll